Managing Object Attributes with Getters and Setters

 Implementing Without Decorators

-Typically, when implementing getters and setters directly in Python, the following conventions are adhered to:
+When manually implementing getters and setters in Python, the following naming conventions are commonly used:

 -